 This strong sense of smell is what has helped cats become outstanding hunters, as they could sniff prey from a long way off.
 However, this also means they can sniff cat food and treats from a long distance as well!

 Male cats mark their territory with urine or pheromones from glands in their face and feet.
-They will sniff new territories to see if they can smell the markings of other cats – letting them know if a territory has been marked by another cat.
+They will sniff new territories to see if they can smell the markings of other cats – letting them know if another cat has marked a territory.

-Cats also relate to each other through scent.
+Cats also communicate with each other through scent.
 A kitten cannot open its eyes initially, so it will use smell to find and latch on to its mother.

 Butt-sniffing is a greeting in the cat community, whereas spraying is more about marking territory.
 And when it comes to mating, female cats can seek out males’ territory while emitting their own powerful sex pheromone, which male cats can detect.